 Don't fall for the newspaper and TV adverts - if you want to become an Approved Driving Instructor, do some research first.
 It could potentially save you thousands of pounds in the long run...

-The DSA qualifying examination is just that - one examination.
+The DVSA qualifying examination is just that - one examination.
 It's split into three parts, but it's important to understand how the three parts work together.

 Most candidates should be able to pass Part 1 for very little financial outlay, just the correct study materials.